Skip to main content

 Cellular autophagy, the process of cellular self-digestion and recycling, often becomes less efficient with age, leading to the accumulation of damaged organelles and proteins.
 Genetic damage, including telomere shortening and epigenetic modifications, further compromises cellular integrity and hormone synthesis pathways.
 These intrinsic cellular changes collectively impair the ability of endocrine cells to produce, secrete, and respond to hormones with the same efficiency as in younger years.

-The growth hormone/insulin-like 1 (GH/IGF-1) axis provides a compelling example of this molecular interplay.
+The growth hormone/insulin-like growth factor 1 (GH/IGF-1) axis provides a compelling example of this molecular interplay.
 A decline in hypothalamic GHRH production reduces pituitary GH secretion, which subsequently lowers hepatic IGF-1 synthesis.
 This reduction in IGF-1 signaling is linked to alterations in metabolic pathways, protein turnover, and cellular repair mechanisms, representing a significant component of age-related physiological decline.

 Metabolic Interplay and Neurotransmitter Function